 Here are some steps to get you started with creating a customer journey map for your organization:

-Clearly define the customer persona you want to map, taking care to establish their demographics, patterns of behavior, motivation, goals, and triggers.
-(E.g., why do they need your product or service right now?)
+Clearly define the buyer persona you want to map, taking care to establish their demographics, patterns of behavior, motivation, goals, and triggers.

-Qualitative data helps you understand what people are doing and quantitative data helps you understand why they’re doing it.
-Getting qualitative data is the only way to identify pain points, roadblocks, and information gaps.
+Quantitative data helps you understand what people are doing and qualitative data helps you understand why they’re doing it.
+Often in text form, qualitative data is the only way to identify pain points, roadblocks, and information gaps.

 3. Create a list of touchpoints and content types